MCDReforged/MCDReforged/docs/source/command.rst

 The <plugin_id> argument is a string of the unique plugin id of the plugin you want to manipulate

-The <file_path> argument is a string of the path to the plugin file you want to load or enable
+The <file_name> argument is a string of the file name of the plugin file you want to load or enable

 Example: